MCLD/greatreadingadventure/dev/initial-developer-setup.md

 Initial database setup and configuration can be done utilizing the `dotnet` commandline tool.

 1. Navigate to the appropriate project directory for your database provider (e.g. `GRA.Data.SqlServer` or `GRA.Data.SQLite`).
-2. Set up the database by running `dotnet ef --startup-project ../GRA.Web database update`
+2. Set up the database by running: `dotnet ef --startup-project ../GRA.Web database update`
-3. If there are no migrations (`dotnet ef --startup-project ../GRA.Web database update`):
+3. If there are no migrations (`dotnet ef --startup-project ../GRA.Web migrations list`):
-    a.
-Create an initial migration: `dotnet ef --startup-project ../GRA.Web migrations add initial` (You don't have to name it "initial").
+  1. Create an initial migration: `dotnet ef --startup-project ../GRA.Web migrations add initial` (You don't have to name it "initial").
-    b.
-Update the database again (`dotnet ef --startup-project ../GRA.Web database update`)
+  2. Update the database again (`dotnet ef --startup-project ../GRA.Web database update`)

 ## Run the application